cristicojo/gameloft-gitlab-helm-chart/README.md

-helm chart to deploy to kubernetes
+helm chart to deploy to kubernetes minikube